 Medicare Advantage Travels With You

 Like international health insurance, Medicare Advantage covers you anywhere in the world!
-One of the significant benefits of Medicare Advantage plans is their portability.
+One significant benefit of Medicare Advantage plans is their portability.
 If you decide to move to a different country or are just on vacation, your Medicare Advantage plan goes with you.
-This means you retain access to the same level of care and coverage no matter where you decide to settle.
+This means you retain access to the same level of care and coverage, regardless of where you decide to settle.
 This portability provides a sense of security and continuity in your healthcare, which is invaluable when living abroad.
 When you have Medicare Advantage, you don’t have to shop for other insurance when you move to a different country.

 Avoiding Penalties